KuldipSharma/KeyCapture/README.md

 This is a keylogger basically for windows only.
-To run this program you needs Python 3.1+ to be installed in machine and some modules name- Pynput and pyWin32
+To run this program you needs Python 3.1+ to be installed in machine and some modules name- Pynput, pyWin32, smtplib and base64.

 link of Pynput- https://pypi.python.org/pypi/pynput or simpy type "pip install pynput" in terminal